-The determination whether an applicant for registration is an independent firm, labour contractor, or worker is based on the facts available at the time the determination is made.
+The determination whether an applicant for registration is an employer, independent operator, or worker is based on the facts available at the time the determination is made.
 The responsibility to provide full and accurate initial information and to update this information, by advising the Board of any material changes to the applicant's business operations, rests with the applicant.

-Shortly after a new registration has been established, the Board advises the employer of the new account number, the classification unit in which the employer has been registered, the assessment rate and remittance requirements, and the monthly cost of any Personal Optional Protection the employer has requested.
+Shortly after a new registration has been established, the Board advises the employer or independent operator of the new account number, the classification unit in which the employer or independent operator has been registered, the assessment rate and remittance requirements, and the monthly cost of any Personal Optional Protection requested.
 Information is also sent to the employer, giving details about the rights and responsibilities of an employer under the Act.